 - -F level

 This option configures a system call filter when chronyd is compiled with support for the Linux secure computing (seccomp) facility.
-In level 1 the process is killed when a forbidden system call is made, in level -1 the SIGSYS signal is thrown instead and in level 0 the filter is disabled (default 0).
+In level 1 the process is killed when a forbidden system call is made, in level -1 the SIGSYS signal is thrown instead and in level 0 the filter is disabled.
+The default value is 0.

-It’s recommended to enable the filter only when it’s known to work on the version of the system where chrony is installed as the filter needs to allow also system calls made from libraries that chronyd is using (e.g. libc) and different versions or implementations of the libraries may make different system calls.
+It is recommended to enable the filter only when it is known to work on the version of the system where chrony is installed as the filter needs to allow also system calls made from libraries that chronyd is using (e.g. libc) and different versions or implementations of the libraries might make different system calls.
 If the filter is missing some system call, chronyd could be killed even in normal operation.

 - -P priority

 On Linux, this option will select the SCHED_FIFO real-time scheduler at the specified priority (which must be between 0 and 100).
-On macOS, this option must have either a value of 0 (the default) to disable the thread time constraint policy or 1 for the policy to be enabled.
+On macOS, this option must have either a value of 0 to disable the thread time constraint policy or 1 for the policy to be enabled.
 Other systems do not support this option.
 The default value is 0.

 This option will lock chronyd into RAM so that it will never be paged out.
 This mode is only supported on Linux.

 This option disables the control of the system clock. chronyd will not try to make any adjustments of the clock.
 It will assume the clock is free running and still track its offset and frequency relative to the estimated true time.
-This option allows chronyd to run without the capability to adjust or set the system clock (e.g. in some containers) in order to operate as an NTP server.
-It is not recommended to run chronyd (with or without -x) when another process is controlling the system clock.
+This option allows chronyd to be started without the capability to adjust or set the system clock (e.g. in some containers) to operate as an NTP server.

 With this option chronyd will print version number to the terminal and exit.